-First draft of plans for United Methodist Children’s home campus will be unveiled soonThe former United Methodist Children's Home in Decatur.
+First draft of plans for United Methodist Children’s home campus will be unveiled soonThe former United Methodist Children's Home campus in Decatur.
+The campus is now called Legacy Park.
 Photo by Dan Whisenhunt

 After more than two months of public input, the city of Decatur is ready to reveal draft plans for the future of the United Methodist Children’s Home campus.